mdharb/About-me/README.md

 # About-me

-This repo is telling a short brief about myself.
+This repo is a personal blog that telling a short brief about myself.